tom-seddon/b2/doc/Overview.md

 which PC keys correspond to it.
 (For character maps, some keys have two parts, mapped separately.)

+The BBC keyboard map always shows the Master 128 keypad, but these mappings only get used in Master 128 mode.

 Each keymap has its own section, though initially only the active keymap is shown.
 Click the little disclosure arrow thing to reveal the others.

-The default keymaps are read-only.
-Click the `Copy` button to make a modifiable copy, which you can give a name.
-It will appear in the `Keymap` submenu along with the others.

-(To create a new positional map, copy one of the positional maps; to create a new character map, copy one of the character maps.)

-(The BBC keyboard map always shows the Master 128 keypad, but this only has an effect in Master 128 mode.)
+To make a new keymap, click the `New` button at the top of the list and select the keymap to copy.
+The four default keymaps are always included in the list, so you can get them back even if you've deleted them.

 Each keymap also has a `Prioritize command keys` checkbox, which is the setting for the `Edit` > `Prioritize command keys` option (see